Durantoss/MetalUnion/replit.md

 ## Recent Changes (August 17, 2025)

 **Hero Design Recreation Complete**: Successfully recreated the original dramatic hero-style landing page design based on user's uploaded screenshot.
+User confirmed this is the design to work with moving forward.
 Features include:
-- Large "DISCOVER THE UNDERGROUND" hero section with dramatic typography
+- Large "DISCOVER THE UNDERGROUND" hero section with dramatic red typography and text shadows
-- Professional navigation header with METALHUB branding
+- Professional navigation header with METALHUB branding and responsive design
-- Featured bands displayed in large, image-focused cards with overlays
+- Featured bands displayed in large, image-focused cards with overlays and gradients
 - Star ratings and review counts for community engagement
+- Mobile-responsive typography using clamp() for optimal scaling
-- Modern card-based layout matching the original aesthetic
+- Modern card-based layout matching the original aesthetic with 16:10 aspect ratios
 - Preserved all authentication and search functionality
+- Dark theme (#0a0a0a background) with red accents (#dc2626) throughout

 **Authentication System Implementation Complete**: Successfully implemented comprehensive user authentication with "remember me" functionality.
 Features include:
 - Replit OAuth integration with secure session management